 And a total of 436 organizations operating in South Korea have been put on the list this year, down 79 companies compared to last year, because they “did not make efforts to hire people with disabilities, despite the significantly low employment rate of people with disabilities,” according to the ministry.

 According to South Korean law, state-owned organizations need to have more than 3.4 percent of employees with disabilities.
 The threshold for private companies with more than 50 employees is 3.1 percent of their workforce.
 Disability employment quota policy has been in place since 1990 in the country.

-Yet, as a way to put public pressure on the organizations to adopt a more inclusive workplace, the government publishes every year the list of companies of more than 300 employees that don’t reach 80 percent of the requirement for public institutions (2.72%) and 50 percent for private companies (1.55%).
+Yet, as a way to put public pressure on organizations to adopt a more inclusive workplace, the government publishes every year the list of companies with more than 300 employees that don’t reach 80 percent of the requirement for public institutions (2.72%) and 50 percent for private companies (1.55%).

 They are also notified in April by authorities that they fail to fulfill their obligations and are given six months to improve through training on awareness, round tables to solve challenges on the issue, or measures to make the company able to hire people with disabilities.